-The THRIVE Framework sets out that treatment should involve explicit agreement at the outset as to what a successful outcome would look like, how likely this was to occur by a specific date, and what would happen if this was not achieved in a reasonable timeframe.
-Feeling comfortable with “endings” has been raised as a concern for a number of i-THRIVE implementation sites, particularly within the context of some children and young people not being “better” at the end of treatment.
+The THRIVE Framework for system change (Wolpert et al., 2019) sets out that help should involve explicit agreement at the outset as to what a successful outcome would look like, how likely this is to occur by a specific date, and what would happen if this was not achieved in a reasonable timeframe.
+Feeling comfortable with “endings” has been raised as a concern for a number of THRIVE Framework implementation sites, particularly within the context of some children and young people not being “better” at the end of treatment.

-The i-THRIVE Academy is funded by Health Education England.
+The i-THRIVE Academy pilot in 2017 was funded by Health Education England.